An official website of the United States government

 Hypothermia is the "progressive physical collapse and reduced mental capacity resulting from the chilling of the inner core of the human body."
-A person can experience hypothermia even on nice sunny days.
-Exposure to frigid bodies of water and sudden mountain storms can turn a pleasant day into a bitterly cold and life-threatening experience.
+Exposure to frigid bodies of water or sudden mountain storms can turn a pleasant day into a bitterly cold and life-threatening experience.

 How to Prevent Hypothemia?

 Always pack an appropriate jacket for the anticipated conditions - remember conditions at 12,000 feet will be considerably colder and more windy than those at 7,000 feet.
 Even during the summer season, pack a warm winter hat, warm gloves and extra wool socks.
-Always pack a rainproof layer.
+Always pack a waterproof/rainproof layer.

 It is easy to slip and fall, especially on mountain trails and near bodies of water.
 Never walk, play, or climb on slippery rocks or logs, especially near waterfalls.